shyambandla/custom-rom-docs/t220/Readme.md

  - now you have new super.img.lz4 and vbmeta.img.lz4

- > :warning: please make super you did everything properly
+ > :warning: please make sure you did everything properly

  - Now copy all files with extention .img.lz4 to the tar-md5-tools folder in this repo